 The Going East! add-on expands the map with new destinations across Poland, Czech Republic, Slovakia and Hungary with a total of 13 new cities including Warsaw, Krakow, Ostrava, Budapest, Kosice and more.

-The upcoming Scandinavia add-on will further expand the map with 19 new cities across Denmark, Norway and Sweden.
+The Scandinavia add-on further expands the map with 27 new cities across Denmark, Norway and Sweden.